SingaFx/ReCAPTCHAWiz/README.md

 # ReCAPTCHAWiz
-ML techniques to answer ReCAPTCHA challenges
+## ML techniques to answer ReCAPTCHA challenges

+ReCAPTCHAWiz combines Selenium with a trained convolutional neural network to classify images that represent mountains or not in order to pass Google ReCAPTCHA challenges.